Tomcc/tomcc.github.io/_posts/2014-07-22-test-stuff.md

 title: The Advanced Cave Culling Algorithm™, or, making Minecraft faster
 ---

-The Advanced Cave Culling Algorithm™ is a algorithm that I happened to come up with during the development of MCPE 0.9, after we tried to enable cave generation in the worlds and being stumped by how massively slower the game just became - it would hardly reach 40 fps on this-year devices!
+The Advanced Cave Culling Algorithm™ is an algorithm that I happened to come up with during the development of MCPE 0.9, after we tried to enable cave generation in the worlds and being hit by how slower the game just became - it would hardly reach 40 fps on this-year devices!
-Fortunately, turns out this culling works pretty great with pretty good culling ratios going from **50%** to **99%** (yes, 99%!) of the geometry, so it allowed us to generate caves on all phones instead than on the most powerful ones only.
+Fortunately, turns out this culling approach works pretty great with good culling ratios going from **50%** to **99%** (yes, 99%!) of the geometry, so it allowed us to generate caves on all phones instead than on the most powerful ones only.
 On top of that, it gave a nice speed boost to Minecraft PC after it was backported :)
 I think it might be an interesting read, and perhaps it could be useful to the countless voxels games being developed, so here's how it works!

-Yeah, Caves are kind of slow
+Yeah, caves are kind of slow
 ----

 Minecraft's caves are really fun to explore and get lost in thanks to their generated sponge-like structure and huge walkable area, and they have always been a part of Minecraft we wanted to bring over to MCPE.
 However, while they are pretty cool for the gameplay, they are the ultimate [overdraw](http://en.wikipedia.org/wiki/Fillrate) nightmare:
-* tessellating and rendering the caves and their surfaces requires a massive amount of triangles
+* rendering the caves by tessellating their surfaces requires a massive amount of triangles
 * they are really chaotic and twisted
 * visible from potentially everywhere
-* they form a ton of overlapping planes
+* they form a lot of overlapping surfaces (ie. polygons one in front of another)

 <img src="/images/cull_before.jpg" width="830" height="509">

-> *the overdraw here is insane*
+> *the overdraw here is insane!*

 While all this mess of overlapping polygons wastes a lot of rendering time on desktop PCs too, it's an even worse problem on **tile-deferred** rendering architectures such as those in mobile phones, for a bunch of quite low-level reasons.

-**Tile-deferred GPUs** like the ones in mobile phones, in short, have to keep a list of fragments for each framebuffer pixel in order to perform efficient Hidden Surface Removal.
-This works very well in simple scenes, but the amount of fragments per pixel in a typical cave scene in Minecraft is far too huge (peaks of hundreds of triangles rendered to the same pixel), and has an obvious impact over performance.
+**Tile-deferred GPUs** like the ones in mobile phones, from what I gathered, have to keep a list of fragments for each framebuffer pixel in order to perform efficient Hidden Surface Removal.
+This works very well in simple scenes, but makes the scene complexity proportional to the amount of fragments per pixel; in a typical cave scene in Minecraft is far too huge (peaks of hundreds of triangles rendered to the same pixel), and has an obvious impact over performance.
-In benchmarks with caves on, even the latest iPad Mini 2013 couldn’t manage to render above 40 fps, while other slightly older devices such as the iPad Mini/iPad 2 struggled keeping a playable framerate.
+In benchmarks with caves on, even the latest iPad Mini Retina couldn’t manage to render above 40 fps, while other slightly older devices such as the iPad Mini/iPad 2 struggled keeping a playable framerate.

 To make caves doable at all, then, we definitely needed a way to hide them when they are not needed, thus reducing the most-evil ovedraw... but it had to be a new approach, as we already explored a couple that didn't really cut it: